nyankers/lua-em/README.md

 that changes aren't propogated to the database until the next successful row:flush() call is made, either directly or via em.flush() or the parent entity's entity:flush().

-#### row:flush(skip\_fkeys) -> still\_dirty
-Propagates any changes to the database.
-If `skip_fkeys` is true, then it will attempt to null out any foreign keys that may not be present on the database yet, where possible.
-If it does so, it will remain dirty even if it succeeds.

-Returns true if it succeeds and the field is no longer dirty as a result;
-otherwise, returns false.

-#### row:delete()
-Marks the row for deletion, and prevents further access.
-Note that the row isn't actually deleted on the database until the next row:flush() call is made.

-#### row:fields() -> iterator
-Acts as a pairs() equivalent for all the fields on the row, including those currently set to nil. i.e.:

-for field,value in row:fields() do print(field, value) end

-#### row:\_debug()
-Returns the row's inner data for debugging purposes.